SebYeates/Project-01/readme.md

 ### Controls
 - New game: "New Game" button ".
 - Mouse click to place "X" or "O" depending on the player.
-- Player vs Player: 'radio buttion'
+- Player vs Player: 'radio button'

 ### Game Instructions